EverOddish/PokeStreamer-Tools/README.md

  11. You should now be able to switch party slots, deposit/withdraw Pokemon from the PC, and catch Pokemon to see your party images update automatically!
  12. The Lua script output window should display all slot changes in text form.

+### Citra Setup

+ 1. If not already installed, install the latest release of Python 3: https://www.python.org/downloads/
+ 2. Download the latest release of Citra: https://citra-emu.org/download/
+ 3. Verify that the following file exists: `<your Citra directory>/scripting/citra.py`
+ 4. Copy the correct script to `<your Citra directory>/scripting`
+      * `auto_layout_gen6_gen7.py` for auto-layout and/or the Dr. Fuji Twitch Extension
+      * The script expects sprite files to be named as follows: `<pokemon_name>.png` (for example, `pikachu.png`) OR `<pokedex_number.png>` (for example, `25.png`)
+      * The script expects party slot image files (that are monitored by OBS) to be named as follows: `p<slot_number>.png` (for example, `p1.png`)
+      * The script expects a Pokeball image to be named `000.png`
+ 5. Edit the first line of the `auto_layout_gen6_gen7.py` file from this repository with your favourite text editor (you can right-click the file and Open With > Notepad) and set `current_game` to the appropriate value, as described in the file
+      * If using the Dr. Fuji script, also set `twitch_username` to your Twitch username
+ 6. Open Citra and your Gen 6 or Gen 7 Pokemon ROM, and load your save file
+ 7. Double-click the `auto_layout_gen6_gen7.py` file to run the script
+ 8. You should now be able to deposit/withdraw Pokemon from the PC and catch Pokemon to see your party images update automatically!
+ 9. The Python script output window should display all Pokemon party information in text form.

 ### FAQ

  * Where can I find Pokemon sprite files?